Services and formats

 Websites and online content

-Depending on your preference, proofreading comments are either annotated on electronic screenshot PDFs of web pages or an itemised list of amendments can be emailed to you.
+Depending on your preference, proofreading comments are either annotated on electronic screenshot PDFs of web pages or provided as an itemised list of amendments.

 Guidelines / house style